GaloisInc/cryptol/README.md

 Cryptol currently depends on the
-[CVC4 SMT solver](http://cvc4.cs.nyu.edu/) to solve constraints during typechecking, and as the default solver for the `:sat` and `:prove` commands.
+[CVC4 SMT solver](http://cvc4.cs.nyu.edu/) to solve constraints during type checking, and as the default solver for the `:sat` and `:prove` commands.
 You can download CVC4 binaries for a variety of platforms from their [download page](http://cvc4.cs.nyu.edu/downloads/).